pirasanthan-jesugeevegan/amt-kaluza/README.md

 This is a task to Automate API using Cypress, Cucumber and Mochawesome report, Please see below for the Test Case that are automated

+### Why I choose Cypress?
+I choose Cypress over other tools because I have many years of experience with this tool and I feel comfortable.
+Cypress also provides integration with Cucumber for writing the test scenarios in BDD format.

+## Task 1
 Due to TLF api registration form having issues, I took the decision to looking for an alternative API.
 I found CityMapper API

+I also used https://postcodes.io/ API to generate lat & long for a location(postcode)

 ## Install